stab3l-admin/stab3l-docs/content/docs/glossary.md

 ### Verification
 The process of confirming the authenticity and performance of compute resources.
 STAB3L uses Zero-Knowledge Proofs (ZKPs) or Trusted Execution Environments (TEEs) for verification.

+### Volatility
+The degree of variation in a trading price over time.
+STAB3L aims to reduce compute cost volatility from ±30% to <5%, creating a more predictable environment for AI development, blockchain operations, and scientific research.

 ## Z

 ### Zero-Knowledge Proof (ZKP)